Help CenterAre you sure you cannot find your answer in the FAQ. Only click "OK" if this is the case, otherwise click "Cancel" to continue browsing

 When someone first hears about the concept behind WOT, their first objection is that someone could easily spam the system with tons of ratings and rate down their competitors or otherwise manipulate reputations, but that's not true.
 In order to keep ratings more reliable, the system tracks each user's rating behavior before deciding how much it trusts the user.
 WOT applies sophisticated algorithms to detect and eliminate any manipulation of reputation.

 WOT uses color-coded symbols to show the reputation of a site: Green indicates that the site is trusted by the community, yellow warns you to be cautious and red indicates potential danger.
 A gray symbol with a question mark means that there are not enough ratings to calculate.
 See the complete list of WOT icons.

-WOT shows the reputation of a website in terms of four components:
+WOT shows the reputation of a website in terms of two components: